united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/calculatekpiwithanalytics.md

 21. We will now create the flow to publish state changes to the UNS.
 22. Drag a filter node from the palette to the flow.
 This node will filter out the state changes.
 23. Set the filter node to block unless value changes and set the property to `msg.payload.state.id`.
-24. Connect both outputs of the function node from step 17 to the filter node.
+24. Connect both outputs of the *state-change-simulator* function node to the filter node.
 25. Drag a function node from the palette to the flow.
 This function will publish the state changes to the UNS.
-26. Double-click the function node and set the following code:
+26. Double-click the function node, set the name `state-change-publisher`, and set the following code:
 ```javascript
 // We have a state change, let's publish it
 msg.payload = {